Eligibility for a Campus Job

 Jobs on Campus

 - Choose a job you wish to apply for and apply online at Student Employment @ Normandale.
+Due to COVID-19, we are currently not hiring any new student employees and the Student Employment@Normandale website has been deactivated.
 You will be contacted by the supervisor via email when they have received your online job application and are ready to set up an interview.
 Pick up your employment paperwork from the Financial Aid and Scholarship Office and bring it with you to the interview.

 - If hired, you and the supervisor must complete the required portions of the Student Employment Authorization.

 - You must bring the Student Employment Authorization, W-4, I-9 and originals of your social security card and drivers license (or other acceptable documentation as listed in Section C of the I-9) to the Financial Aid and Scholarship Office.
 This must be done before actually performing any work at that job.

 - Any hours worked BEFORE receiving your timesheet from the Financial Aid and Scholarship Office will be considered volunteer hours.

 - Student employment funds are available to be earned and are thus disbursed in the form of a paycheck.